tristanlmiller/CouncilRoom-Analysis/README.md

 1. I parsed ~140k game logs, in order to extract the set of cards gained by each player in each game.
 2. I calculated the impact factor for each card.
 I ranked the cards by impact factor and shared the list [on the *Dominion* forums](http://forum.dominionstrategy.com/index.php?topic=18577.0) for feedback.
 3. I defined synergy relations between pairs of cards, and used this to create a list of features for each card.
 The features are weighted to distinguish between types of cards, as opposed to power levels of cards.
 I applied PCA and semi-supervised clustering to these features.
 4. I generated graphs showing the PCA and cluster analysis.
-These were shared on the *Dominion* forums for feedback (upcoming).
+These were shared [on the *Dominion* forums](http://forum.dominionstrategy.com/index.php?topic=18629.0) for feedback.

 ## Background